shallomkanyori/alx-backend-python/0x00-python_variable_annotations/README.md

 ### Task 7
 Write a type-annotated function `to_kv` that takes a string `k` and an int OR float `v` as arguments and returns a tuple.
 The first element of the tuple is the string `k`.
 The second element is the square of the int/float `v` and should be annotated as a float.

+### Task 8
+Write a type-annotated function `make_multiplier` that takes a float `multiplier` as argument and returns a function that multiplies a float by `multiplier`.